tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 }
 ```

-#### Scheduling a downlink
+### Scheduling a downlink

-Downlinks can be scheduled by publishing the event to the topic `v3/{application id}/devices/{device id}/down/push`.
+Downlinks can be scheduled by publishing the message to the topic `v3/{application id}/devices/{device id}/down/push`.
 For example, if we want to send an unconfirmed downlink to the device `dev-simulator` with a payload of `BE EF` on port 15, we can use the topic `v3/app1/devices/dev-simulator/down/push` with the following contents:

 ```json
 {